Venice Architecture Biennale 2025: the ultimate guide

 'The role of the biennale is to look at different challenges.
-Lesley's was a very important one,' said Ratti at the recent press conference around the event, acknowledging the 2023 Venice Architecture Biennale's influential theme by 2024 RIBA Gold Medal winner Lesley Lokko – and hinting at the future and the next steps in the grand exhibition's global explorations.
+Lesley's was a very important one,' said Ratti at the first global press conference around the event, acknowledging the 2023 Venice Architecture Biennale's influential theme by 2024 RIBA Gold Medal winner Lesley Lokko – and hinting at the future and the next steps in the grand exhibition's global explorations.

-Venice Architecture Biennale 2025 reveals theme of ‘Intelligence’
+Venice Architecture Biennale 2025 overall theme: ‘Intelligens’

+La Biennale di Venezia 2025 will focus on the topic of 'Intelligens: Natural.
+Artificial.
+Collective.'
 Ratti said of his theme: 'The title of the International Architecture Exhibition is usually announced both in English and in Italian.
 In 2025 it will be condensed into a single word for both languages via the common Latin precedent: intelligens.
 The title “Intelligens” is linked to the modern term “intelligence”, but it also evokes a wider set of associated meanings.
 In fact, the final syllable “gens” is Latin for “people”.
 A new, fictional root emerges, suggesting a future of intelligence that is inclusive, multiple, and imaginative beyond today’s limiting focus on AI.'

 Wallpaper* Newsletter